 What is a parking charge notice?

-A parking charge notice is different from a standard penalty charge notice or parking ticket issued by a local authority.
+A parking charge notice is issued on private land, and is different from a penalty charge notice or parking ticket issued by a local authority on public land.

 Parking charge notices are issued as a result of a driver breaching the terms and conditions of parking on private land.

 When you enter a private car park you are immediately agreeing to a contract between you, the registered vehicle owner and the owner of the private car park.